Right Arrow

 Root Causes & Impact:

-Lab accidents are a persistent hazard in middle and high schools.
+Lab accidents are a recurring hazard in middle and high schools.
 The main factors?
-Lack of fume hoods, improper chemical storage, and equipment misuse—with 40% of schools lacking adequate controls (Source: OSHA Laboratory Safety Guidelines).
+Lack of fume hoods, improper chemical storage, and equipment misuse are common gaps in school safety protocols.
 Exposures can lead to burns, respiratory emergencies, and even long-term health issues.

 Video Intelligence Advantage:

-AI video analytics can detect unauthorized lab entry, monitor for PPE compliance, and flag prolonged chemical exposure events.
-Instant notifications help staff respond fast to spills or dangerous behavior.
+AI video analytics can detect unauthorized lab entry, monitor for PPE compliance, and identify loitering.
+Real-time notifications help staff respond quickly to detected events.

 5. Workplace Violence and Physical Contact